 (Co-edited with Cedric C. Brown) Texts and Cultural Change in Early Modern England (Macmillan/St. Martins Press, 1997).

 Critical Essays on John Donne (New York: G.K.
 Hall,1994).

-(Co-edited with Renata R. Mautner Wasserman, Jo Dulan, and Suchitra Mathur) Reading with a Difference: Gender, Race, and Cultural Identit (Detroit, MI: Wayne State
+(Co-edited with Renata R. Mautner Wasserman, Jo Dulan, and Suchitra Mathur) Reading with a Difference: Gender, Race, and Cultural Identit (Detroit, MI: Wayne State University Press,1993).

 Selected articles and book chapters (2002-present):

 “Poetry outside the Literary Canon: The Rare or Unique Verse by Minor or Little known Authors in Early-Modern English Manuscripts,” in Early Modern Manuscripts: Hands, Texts, and Readers, ed.
 Guillaume Coatalen, Études Anglaises 73.3 (July-September 2020): 347-68.